afterche/freebitcoin/README.md

-# freebitcoin
-PhantomJS freebitcoin Player and Strategy tester.
+#PhantomJS freebitcoin Player and Strategy tester.

 PhantomJS is a headless web browser scriptable with JavaScript.
 It runs on Windows, macOS, Linux, and FreeBSD. https://phantomjs.org/